shamanicvocalarts/TDCode-Beta/TDCode_docs.md

   - Custom operators and parameters from your project
   - Python standard library
   - AI-powered suggestions from Monacopilot
+  - Use 'Ctrl+Shift+Space' to trigger ai completions in onDemand mode, type or use the key command to trigger completions in onIdle & onTyping

 ## Utilizing Syntax Highlighting
 TDCode automatically detects and applies appropriate syntax highlighting.
 Supported languages include: